ARTICLE

 III.
 Astronomic & astrological analogies

-The temple was constructed based on the elbow, an anthropomorphic measurement unit counting the distance from the elbow to the end of an open hand or a closed fist.
+The temple was constructed based on the elbow, an anthropomorphic measurement unit that counts the distance from the elbow to the end of an open hand or a closed fist.
 It can be appreciated in the dimensions of the temple's axes (related to the Sun's cycles) and perimeters (related to Moon's cycles).
-For instance, the length of the outer wall is related to the duration of a solar cycle (the axis equals 365,24 elbows x 12, or 1 cycle of Jupiter).
+For example, the length of the outer wall is related to the duration of a solar cycle (the axis equals 365,24 elbows x 12, or 1 cycle of Jupiter).
 And the circumference of the wall equals 354,36 elbows x 24 (an annual lunar cycle during 5 Jupiter cycles, approx. 60 years).

-indexIV.
+IV.
 Cosmologic analogies

-Dimensions increase progressively in size, from the central galleries towards the periphery, which resembles the 8 concentric continents beneath Mount Meru, as they were separated by concentric oceans too, doubling each the width of the previous one.
+The dimensions increase progressively in size, from the central galleries towards the periphery, which resembles the 8 concentric continents beneath Mount Meru, as they were separated by concentric oceans too, doubling each the width of the previous one.

 Among the 8 narrations represented on the outer wall, one of them refers to the churning of the milky ocean, a famous episode that took place in the sixth ocean in between continents.